ella-emc/ph-tech-internships/README.md

 **Legend**

 - 🌐 - open to international (i.e. Filipino) applicants
-- 📝 - requires sponsorship
+- 📝 - offers sponsorship

 <i>Those with no 🌐 or 📝 symbols means that the info is unknown.
 However, it is generally preferrable that you have a sponsor if you wish to apply for onsite international internships.</i>